Java Bindings for Rust: A Comprehensive Guide

 Step 1: Exporting Rust Functions

-To make Rust functions callable from Java, we need to do two things:
+To make Rust functions callable from Java, you need to:

 #[no_mangle]

-to prevent Rust from renaming (mangling) the function name internally.
-This ensures Java can find the function by its exact name. - Declare the function with
+to ensure Java can find the Rust function by its exact name. - Use the C ABI: Add

 extern "C"

-to make sure it uses the C Application Binary Interface (ABI), which Java understands.
+so the function adheres to the C Application Binary Interface (C ABI), which Java can interact with.

 [lib]